defenseunicorns/delivery-aws-iac/examples/complete-example/README.md

-# EKS Cluster Deployment with new VPC
+# EKS Cluster Deployment with new VPC & Big Bang Dependencies

 This example deploys the following Basic EKS Cluster with VPC

 - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
 - Creates EKS Cluster Control plane with one managed node group
-- Creates a Bastion host
+- Creates a Bastion host in a private subnet
 - Creates dependencies needed for BigBang

 ## How to Deploy